 The world is waiting for the return of Jesus Christ whether they know it or not, or whether they believe it or not.
 His return is the climax of history.
-And I suppose making a statement like that would conjure up the obvious question...why should anyone believe that Jesus Christ is coming back?
-Why should anyone believe that a man who was crucified two thousand years ago will return to judge and rule the world.
+And I suppose making a statement like that would conjure up the obvious question: Why should anyone believe that Jesus Christ is coming back?
+Why should anyone believe that a man who was crucified 2,000 years ago will return to judge and rule the world.

 What compels me to believe that?
-And I answer...the Word of God demands it, the Word of God states unequivocally over and over that Jesus will return.
+And I answer, the Word of God demands it, the Word of God states unequivocally over and over that Jesus will return.
 The words of Jesus Himself promised it repeatedly.
-The Holy Spirit inspiring biblical writers affirms it.
+The Holy Spirit, inspiring biblical writers, affirms it.
 The very nature of the church demands it for the church is the bride waiting for the bridegroom.
 God's plan for judgment on the world demands it.
 There will be a time of reckoning.
-There will be a judgment and Jesus Christ says God is to be the judge.
+There will be judgment and Jesus Christ says God is to be the judge.
 God's promise to Israel demands it for God promised Israel a Messiah who would bring them an earthly kingdom.
-The reign of Satan demands it, Satan cannot go on unendingly as the usurper who rules the world.
+The reign of Satan demands it.
+Satan cannot go on unendingly as the usurper who rules the world.
 He must be conquered.
 He must be banished and Jesus Christ alone can do that.

 But secondly, in verse 8, He comes to deal out retribution.
 That means He comes to judge.
 He comes to punish.
 He comes to give full vengeance.
 He comes to pour out wrath.
 He comes to curse.
 He comes to condemn.
 What terror.

 Two absolute opposites, 180 degrees from one another; He comes to bring relief, He comes to bring retribution.
 He comes for rest, He comes for punishment.
 He comes for refreshment, He comes for vengeance.
 He comes to bless, He comes to curse, two-fold purpose.